 What does it mean when the top of my foot is hurting?

-Pain on the top of your foot typically results from injury, whether overuse from running or jumping or wearing shoes that are too tight.
-It can also result from certain health conditions, such as gout.
-You may also have nerve pain on top of your foot that may extend up the leg.
-This can result from injury or health conditions like peripheral neuropathy.
+Pain on the top of your foot typically results from overuse from running and jumping or wearing too-tight shoes.
+It can also result from health conditions, such as gout or peripheral neuropathy.

 What does tendonitis feel like on top of the foot?